rajnathsah/LinkedinJobScraping/README.md

 # Scrape Linkedin content for job

-Linkedin is for professional networking. it is also used by employers posting jobs.
-There are cases where recruiter post job on there post which can be searched as content.
-When i was searching job, i found many such jobs were posted by recruiter as post.
+Linkedin is for professional networking. it is also used by employers for posting jobs.
+There are cases where recruiters post job on there page which can be searched as content.
+When i was searching job, i found many jobs were posted by recruiter as post.
 To search such job, one has to search content.
 I tried to automate the same by scraping the content using python, selenium and beautifulsoup.

 ## Requirement
 1. [Python 3.x](https://www.python.org/)